 An AI-based decision support solution for diagnosis and prognostication of prostate cancer

-CADESS™ is based on digital state-of-the-art imaging analysis software technology and helps determine who can live with prostate cancer and who requires aggressive treatment to survive
+CADESS™ is based on state-of-the-art deep learning and imaging analysis technology and helps determine who can live with prostate cancer and who requires aggressive treatment to survive.

 - CADESS™ offers improved diagnostic accuracy resulting in reduced patient suffering and lower treatment costs.

 - Fast and accurate identification of malignant glands in tissue images helps pathologists determine the aggressiveness of the cancer.

 - CADESS™ was validated at Uppsala University Hospital on the pathology department’s clinical workflow.